jozavala-msft/data-accelerator/Local-Tutorial-Advanced-Aggregate-alerts.md

 # Steps to follow
 * Open your flow
 * To make the data more interesting, we will use the event schema below.
 This is the same schema that is also used by the HomeAutomationLocal sample.
-Copy this schema and paste it in your flow.
+Copy this schema and paste it in your flow, and delete any existing queries in the Query tab.

 ```javascript
 {